megacamelus/camel-upstream-info/camel-documentation/camel-lpr.md

                "&sides=one-sided");
         }};

+## Printing GIF-based payloads

-## Example 2: Printing GIF-based payloads on a remote printer using A4 stationary and one-sided mode
+**Printing GIF-based payloads on a remote printer using A4 stationary and one-sided mode**

     RouteBuilder builder = new RouteBuilder() {
         public void configure() {